-Coconut oil has replaced butter and oil in all my baking.
+Coconut oil has replaced butter in all my baking.
 It gives baked goods a special flavor and I found that it even improved the texture of some cakes.
-Reduce the quantity by about a quarter (1 cup butter or oil = 3/4 cup coconut oil).
+Reduce the quantity by about a quarter (1 cup butter = 3/4 cup coconut oil).

 Return to Apple Fruit